-7-Day Family Tour Itinerary
+7-Day Private Family Tour of Taiwan Itinerary

 Day 1 – Taipei and Leofoo Safari Theme Park

 - Fly into Taiwan Taoyuan International Airport near Taipei.
-It’s never more than an hour from the airport to Leofoo Resort, so if you’re not too tired after your flight we can make a halt along the way.
+It’s never more than an hour from the airport to Leofoo Resort, so if you’re not too tired after your flight we can make a stop along the way.